shabiel/personal-website/articles/floss-weekly.rst

 infrastructure as VistA, but implemented a lot of new applications on top of them.
 There is a good reason for that: Before the 1990's the VA was an inpatient only system; IHS had both Inpatient and Outpatient; but it was mostly outpatient.
-By necessity, IHS coudln't use the same clinical software as the VA.
+By necessity, IHS couldn't use the same clinical software as the VA.
 In the next 20 years, a lot of IHS code went back into the VA; and a lot of VA code was used by IHS.

 Story of CHCS
 -------------
 We should give them a passing mention.
-CHCS is the DOD's Inpatient System and also the system used in the Battlefield.
+CHCS is the Department of Defence's Inpatient System and also the system used in the Battlefield.
 It's built on VistA but is proprietary.
 There is a long story of how superior VistA was to the competition when the DOD bid for the system; but I won't relate that here.

 What does VistA/RPMS consist of?
 --------------------------------
-VistA consists of around 150 submodules, some indepedent, but most tightly integrated with each other.
-As recently as 2016, it has been rated as the most usable Electronic Medical Record by a Medscape survery (https://www.medscape.com/features/slideshow/public/ehr2016).
+VistA consists of around 150 sub-modules, some independent, but most tightly integrated with each other.
+As recently as 2016, it has been rated as the most usable Electronic Medical Record by a Medscape survey (https://www.medscape.com/features/slideshow/public/ehr2016).
 Most people outside of the VA are interested in about 10-20 modules, including

 * Order Entry
 * The big 3 ancillaries: Lab, Pharmacy, and Radiology.